tnisula/Java_Server_Programming/README.md

 Instructions for 14-range-finder Java project:

 This project reads the gold, silver and bronze olympic medalists from the database "ski50", when the user selects the start and end years from the comboboxes.
 In this project we used RangeBean to connect to the database "ski50".
 We wrote our own queries to initialize start and end year comboboxes.
 We wrote also the query to read the results".
 Index.xhtml file shows, what this project shows in the web page.
 This project uses MySQL connection.

+Instructions for 15-o50kb Java project:

+This project reads the events and the results tables from the database "ski50b".
+The user selects an event link from the index.xhtml.
+Event.xhtml shows, how the results are shown to the user in the web page.
+In this project we used beans and named queries to read the results from the database.
+This project uses MySQL connection.